 WHO -- Most of the projects were delivered by partner organisations, but there was a core project team of three staff, employed by Suffolk County Council as part of Suffolk Coast & Heaths AONB.
 You can still get in touch.

 WHAT -- Touching the Tide was a Landscape Partnership Scheme, 90% funded by the Heritage Lottery Fund.
-Landscape Partnership Schemes are all about looking after a particular landscape, in our case the Suffolk coast, and they are about partnership – our Partnership Board was particularly wide ranging.
+Landscape Partnership Schemes are all about looking after a particular landscape, in our case the Suffolk coast, and they are about partnership.
 In total Touching the Tide had a budget of about £900,000 over three years for 33 different projects.
 This included c£800,000 from the Heritage Lottery Fund with the matching c£90,000 provided by The Crown Estate, Suffolk County Council, Suffolk Coastal and Waveney District Councils, and staff and volunteer time from our partners.

 WHY -- We wanted to help people to understand what is a very complicated problem, while also conserving and celebrating what makes the area so special.
 Sometimes it’s easier to understand something in your heart than it is with your head, so Touching the Tide has used art projects, archaeology, beachcombing, and a wealth of other ways to help people explore our changing coast.